 Examples of issues or concerns Steps to report and issue or concern: Steps for responding to issue or concern: Program Related e.g.: General Program Delivery Raise the issue or concern to the employee directly or the manager or designate When an issue or concern is brought forward to an employee, it is their responsibility to: Inform the appropriate manager or designate of the situation within 24 hours.
+Document the issues/concerns in detail.
+Documentation should include: the date and time the issue/concern was received; the name of the person who received the issue/concern; the name of the person reporting the issue/concern; the details of the issue/concern; any steps taken to resolve the issue/concern information given to the person regarding next steps Provide the person expressing the concern with the contact information of the person being notified (if applicable) Explain that every effort will be made to provide an initial response or resolution to the concern or issue within 2 business days.
 Agency Related e.g.: General AFCS Operations Related Raise the issue or concern to - the Manager or Designate.
-Document the issues/concerns in detail.
-Documentation should include: the date and time the issue/concern was received; the name of the person who received the Employees, students or volunteers Raise the issue or concern to the individual directly or the manager or designate the name of the person who received the issue/concern; the name of the person reporting the issue/concern the details of the issue/concern; any steps taken to resolve the issue/concern information given to the person regarding next step Provide the person expressing the concern with the contact information of the person being notified (if applicable) Explain that every effort will be made to provide an initial response or resolution to the concern or issue within 2 business days.
+Employees, students or volunteers Raise the issue or concern to the individual directly or the manager or designate